 Why Do Churches Get Hacked?

-But why does the hacker hack?
+But why does the hacker hack and why do churches get hacked?
 There are many different reasons.
 Sometimes it’s a person that’s looking to better understand computer and network security systems.
 Or maybe the hacker holds a different worldview than that of the church they’ve hacked and they want to make a statement.
 However most of the time it comes down to theft, pure and simple.

 TechSoup, an organization that helps non-profits with software and digital security, says ministries and nonprofits need to be more proactive in securing personal and financial data in their care.